 On top of the cultural value of Classical Chinese, its tendency to rear its head in technical Chinese also makes it a valuable challenge for learners of Mandarin.
 After all, if you have some basic Classical knowhow, fancy Mandarin won’t scare you anymore!

-Unfortunately, a foundation in Mandarin is extremely important when trying to tackle Classical Chinese, especially when you consider that learning material in English is much harder to find than Mandarin resources.
-That being said, one good way to attack Classical Chinese is to pick a text that interests you, and find a translation in either Mandarin or your English.
-Usually, Classical Chinese is much easier to decipher and pick apart when you already know what it means.
+A foundation in Mandarin is extremely important when trying to tackle Classical Chinese, especially when you consider that learning material in English is much harder to find than Mandarin resources.
+That being said, one good way to attack Classical Chinese is to pick a text that interests you, and find a translation in either Mandarin or your native language.
+Usually, Classical Chinese is much easier to decipher when you already know what it means.
 Once you know the meaning of a sentence, going in and picking it apart to understand what’s happening can be a fun and rewarding challenge!

 While we don’t offer texts written in Classical Chinese, you can check out Outlier Linguistic’s Intro to Literary/Classical Chinese course.
 If you are interested in Chinese literature, dive into the adaptations of ancient Chinese stories on Du Chinese.
 Why not read our take on Mulan, Romance of the Three Kingdoms, or other important pieces of Chinese literature!